alchemy-fr/Phraseanet-Docs/fr/Devel/API/V1/Route/Databox/List.rst

   ========== ================================
   Field       Description
   ========== ================================
-  databoxes   The list of avalaible databoxes
+  databoxes   The list of available databoxes
   ========== ================================

 Response sample